jysui123/esql/README.md

 ## Attentions
+- We assume all the text are store in type `keyword`, i.e., ES does not break the text into separated words.
+And we use tag `term` to match the whole text rather than a word in the text.
 - `must_not` in ES does not share the same logic as `NOT` in sql
-- if you want to apply aggregation on some fields, they should be in type `keyword` in ES (set type of a field by put mapping to your table)
+- If you want to apply aggregation on some fields, they should be in type `keyword` in ES (set type of a field by put mapping to your table)
 - `COUNT(colName)` will include documents w/ null values in that column in ES SQL API, while in esql we exclude null valued documents
-- ES SQL API does not support `SELECT DISTINCT`, but we can achieve the same result by `COUNT(DISTINCT colName)`
+- ES SQL API and esql do not support `SELECT DISTINCT`, but we can achieve the same result by `SELECT * FROM table GROUP BY colName`
 - ES SQL API does not support `ORDER BY aggregation`, esql support it by applying bucket_sort
 - ES SQL API does not support `HAVING aggregation` that not show up in `SELECT`, esql support it
-- to use regex query, the column should be `keyword` type, otherwise the regex is applied to all the terms produced by tokenizer from the original text rather than the original text
+- To use regex query, the column should be `keyword` type, otherwise the regex is applied to all the terms produced by tokenizer from the original text rather than the original text